-The vast majority of our tapas tours are 6 guests or fewer.
-During peak periods we run a limited number of tours of up to 7 or 8 guests.
+Current local dining restrictions limit the number of diners at 6 per table.
+Therefore, groups of up to 5 guests can be accommodated.
+When local restrictions are lifted, our tapas tours are for 6 guests or fewer.
+During peak periods we may run a limited number of tours of up to 7 or 8 guests.

 Private tours can be for larger groups as needed – get in touch if you would like to create a private group.

 A tour is a wonderful way to introduce yourself to the city and the region, so we suggest including it at the beginning of your trip.

 Tickets for all tours must be purchased in advance.
 Space is highly limited due to the size of the establishments we will be visiting.
 To purchase tickets, please go to our bookings page and choose a date that works for you.

 Parents with infants and toddlers up to the age of 3 need not purchase a ticket for them.

 However, we do still ask that, when purchasing tickets, you note that you will have an infant/small child with you.

 Full refunds are available up to 48 hours prior to the start of tapas tours.

 Due to our logistics and the arrangements we have with the venues we visit on our tours, we are unable to offer refunds on bookings made fewer than 48 hours before a tour begins.

 Please note that private tours must be confirmed at least one week in advance and are non-refundable.